o-william-white/galaxy_tutorials/dada2_tutorial.md

 * 'Datasets(s)': select the dataset collection tab and then the filterAndTrim statistics output
 * 'name': filterAndTrim
 * select 'inset data sets'

 * 'Datasets(s)': select the dataset collection tab and then the dada forward output
 * 'name': denoisedF
 * select 'inset data sets'

 * 'Datasets(s)': select the dataset collection tab and then the dada reverse output
 * 'name': denoisedR
 * select 'inset data sets'

 * 'Datasets(s)': select the dataset collection tab and then the mergePairs output
 * 'name': merged
 * select 'inset data sets'

 * 'Datasets(s)': select removeBimeraDenovo output
 * 'name': nonchim

 ## Assign taxonomy

 It is common at this point, especially in 16S/18S/ITS amplicon sequencing, to assign taxonomy to the sequence variants.
 The DADA2 package provides a native implementation of the naive Bayesian classifier method for this purpose.
 The assignTaxonomy function takes as input a set of sequences to be classified and a training set of reference sequences with known taxonomy, and outputs taxonomic assignments with at least minBoot bootstrap confidence.

-DADA2 maintains formatted training fastas for the RDP training set, GreenGenes clustered at 97% identity, and the Silva reference database, and additional trainings fastas suitable for protists and certain specific environments have been contributed.
-For fungal taxonomy, the General Fasta release files from the UNITE ITS database can be used as is.

 Download the silva_nr_v132_train_set.fa.gz file

-Open the Galaxy Upload Manager ('Upload data' bottun on the top of the tool panel) Select 'Paste/Fetch Data'
+Open the Galaxy Upload Manager ('Upload data' botton on the top of the tool panel) Select 'Paste/Fetch Data'
 Paste the URL https://zenodo.org/record/4587955/files/silva_nr99_v138.1_train_set.fa.gz into the text field Press Start